 This unique establishment offers a fishmonger's and a restaurant under the same roof, with a friendly, down-to-earth atmosphere.
 The menu features fish and seafood prepared with the freshest of ingredients: Coquilles St. Jacques, fish soup, mousse, quiche, pâtés and much more.
 You can even bring your own wine!
 Dinner reservations are recommended.

 Your hosts Alain and Suzanne will be happy to welcome you to their bistro with its superb view of Baie-des-Chaleurs.
 The menu offers a wide variety of French and Québec cuisine, with an emphasis on fish and seafood specialties.
-There is often a musician playing on Saturday evenings.
+Friendly bistro ambiance.

 - Very Favourable